Lehigh University: P.C. Rossin College of Engineering and Applied Science

 Graduates of Lehigh's P.C.
 Rossin College of Engineering and Applied Science invented the escalator and founded Packard Motor Car Company and the companies that built the locks and lockgates of the Panama Canal.
 Other notable alumni include Roger Penske, Lee Iacocca, John W. Fisher, and Terry Hart.
 Tau Beta Pi, the engineering honor society, was founded at Lehigh.
 In 2005, George Tamaro, a Lehigh University master's degree in civil engineering alumnus, was the John Fritz Medal award recipient, issued by the American Association of Engineering Societies.

 College of Health

 Lehigh's College of Health offers classes in biostatistics, epidemiology, population health data science, and others related to population health.
 The college opened on August 21, 2020, and was the first in the world to offer undergraduate, graduate, and executive degrees in population health.
 It is based at the Health, Science, and Technology (HST) building which opened in January 2022.

+Centers and Institutes

+The Martindale Center for the Study of Private Enterprise was founded in 1980 with an endowment from Elizabeth Fairchild Martindale and Harry Turner Martindale '27.
+It hosts a suite of programs, most notably the Student Associates Honors Program, a highly-selective program which sends 12 juniors to a small-medium economy, tasking them with conducting group and individual research and writing academic articles pertaining to the economy and public policy of the country of study for publication as a volume of the Martindale undergraduate research journal, Perspectives on Business and Economics.
+The Martindale Center also contains The Microfinance and Microenterprise Program and a partnership with the African Center for Government and Economic Management (ACGEM) in Accra, Ghana.

+Other notable research centers include the Center for Catastrophe Modeling and Resilience, the Center for Advanced Technology and Large Structural Systems, the Institute for Cyber Physical Infrastructure and Energy, the Loewy Institute for Materials Processing, and the Baker Institute for Entrepreneurship.